Poincar\'e Wasserstein Autoencoder: Model

+In order to circumvent the high variance associated with the MC approximation we propose to use a Wasserstein Autoencoder (WAE) formulation of the variational inference problem.
+The authors of the WAE framework propose to solve the \textit{optimal transport} problem for matching distributions in the latent space instead of the more difficult problem of matching the data distribution $p(\bv{x})$ to the distribution generated by the model $p_\bv{y}(\bv{z})$ as is done in the generative adversarial network (GAN) literature.
+Kantorovich's formulation of the optimal transport problem is given by:

+where $c(\bv{x},\bv{y})$ is the cost function, $p(\bv{x}\sim p_\bv{x},\bv{y} \sim p_\bv{y})$ is the set of joint distributions of the variables $\bv{x}\sim p_\bv{x}$ and $y \sim p_\bv{y}$.
+Solving this problem requires a search over all possible couplings $\Gamma$ of the two distributions which is very difficult from an optimization perspective.
+The issue is circumvented in a WAE model as follows.
+The generative model of a variational autoencoder is defined by two steps.
+First we sample a latent variable $\bv{z}$ from the latent space distribution $p(\bv{z})$.
+In a second step, we map it to the output space using a deterministic parametric decoder $f_\theta(\bv{x}|\bv{z})$.
+The resulting density is given by:

+Under this model, the optimal transport cost (5) takes the following simpler form due to the fact that the transportation plan factors through the map $f_\theta$.

+The optimization procedure is over the encoders $q_\phi(\bv{x})$ instead of the couplings between $p_\bv{x}$ and $p_\bv{y}$.
+The WAE objective is derived from the optimal transport cost (5) by relaxing the constraint on the posterior $q$.
+The constraint is relaxed by using a Lagrangian multiplier and an appropriate divergence measure.

-MMD is a metric on the space of probability distributions under the condition that the selected RKHS kernel is characteristic.
-Geodesic kernels are generally not positive definite, however it has been shown that the Laplacian kernel $k(\bv{x},\bv{y}) = \exp(-\lambda(d_{\mathcal{H}}(\bv{x},\bv{y})))$ is positive definite if the Riemannian metric of the underlying space is constantly negative definite \cite{feragen2015geodesic}.
-In particular, this holds for hyperbolic spaces.
+The Maximum Mean Discrepancy (MMD) metric with an appropriate positive definite RKHS \footnote{RKHS = Reproducing Kernel Hilbert Space} kernel is an example of such a divergence measure.
+MMD is known to perform well when matching high-dimensional standard normal distributions \cite{gretton2012kernel}.
+MMD is a metric on the space of probability distributions under the condition that the selected RKHS kernel is \emph{characteristic}.
+Geodesic kernels are generally not positive definite, however it has been shown that the Laplacian kernel $k(\bv{x},\bv{y}) = \exp(-\lambda(d_H(\bv{x},\bv{y})))$ is positive definite if the metric of the underlying space is conditionally negative definite \cite{feragen2015geodesic}.
+In particular, this holds for hyperbolic spaces \cite{joziak2015conditionally}.
 In practice, there is a high probability that a geodesic RBF kernel is also positive definite depending on the dataset topology \cite{feragen2015geodesic}.
 We choose the Laplacian kernel as it also features heavier tails than the Gaussian RBF kernel, which has a positive effect on outlier gradients \cite{tolstikhin2017wasserstein}.
 The MMD loss function is defined over two probability measures $p$ and $q$ in an RKHS unit ball $\mathcal{F}$ as follows: